 Company culture is what makes your business what it is, beyond your products and services.
 It’s your people, their values, and their behaviour.

-The way people think, and the way they interact with each other, contributes to a social and psychological environment that’s unique to every business.
+The way people think, and the way they interact with each other, contribute to a social and psychological environment that’s unique to every business.
 And that unique social and psychological environment is known as a company culture.